 Analysis of Risks in Design and Construction

-The concepts of green buildings and modular prefabricated construction have gained increased attention over the past decade.
+The concepts of green building and modular prefabricated construction have gained increased attention over the past decade.
 By applying technologies developed throughout the manufacturing sector coupled with those of the environmental movement, these types of structures present a solution to current global demands.
-Assembled buildings comprise components that are created in factories, then transported to site and erected in place (Lv 2023).
-This method incorporates many of related advantages, increasing quality and efficiency while reducing safety risks.
+Assembled buildings contain components that are created in factories, then transported to site and erected in place [Ly 2023].
+This method incorporates many related advantages, increasing quality and efficiency while reducing safety risks.

-Erection of assembled buildings have many advantages over traditional construction methods.
-This is evident by comparison of components, personnel, management, technology and environment (Lv 2023).
+Erection of assembled buildings has many advantages over traditional construction methods.
+This is evident by comparison of components, personnel, management, technology, and environment [Ly 2023].
 Quality control and assurance in factories reduces the high consumption of materials on site.
 Standardization and production efficiency require less personnel and associated costs.
 Integration of design-build techniques increases mechanization and lowers uncertainties.
-Waste removal and recycling, energy savings, and environmental protection are more easily implemented, limiting pollution occurring on job sites.
-Construction is simplified resulting in decreased schedules, limiting delays common in complex projects.
-Improvements to and assurance of worker safety can also be regulated far better in manufacturing.
+Waste removal and recycling, energy savings, and environmental protection are more easily implemented, limiting pollution occurring at job sites.
+Construction is simplified resulting in decreased schedules, reducing delays common in complex projects.
+Focus on and assurance of worker safety can also be regulated far better in manufacturing.

 Risk Management is the process of identifying and quantifying risks, then developing a response method to reduce or remove those risks.
-Construction risks can be categorized as financial, legal, market, management, political, environmental, technical and social (Jagadeesh 2017).
-At the top of those lists respectively are: 1) fluctuation in interest rates, 2) incorrect contract documents, 3) inter-company competition, 4) lack of skilled workers, 5) changes to government policies, 6) adverse conditions, 7) time constraints.
-Analysis of surveys using a typical risk matrix [3] places managerial, technical, and legal risks as the most impactful: 1) lack of skilled workers, 2) changes to timelines, 3) sub-contractor issues, 4) project delays, and 5) incorrect contract documents; and the areas of political, environmental and social as the least.
+Construction risks can be categorized as financial, legal, market, management, political, environmental, technical, and social [Jagadeesh 2017].
+At the top of those lists respectively are: 1) fluctuation in interest rates, 2) incorrect contract documents, 3) inter-company competition, 4) lack of skilled workers, 5) changes to government policies, 6) adverse conditions, and 7) time constraints.
+Analysis of surveys using a typical risk matrix [Dziadosz 2015] places managerial, technical, and legal risks as the most impactful: 1) lack of skilled workers, 2) changes to timelines, 3) sub-contractor issues, 4) project delays, and 5) incorrect contract documents; and the areas of political, environmental and social as the least.

-Effective management requires understanding of the uncertainty associated with these risks.
-While those mentioned are rather common, random events like tsunamis, floods, landslides, earthquakes, tornados and wildfires.
+Effective management requires understanding of uncertainty associated with these risks.
+While those mentioned are rather common, random events like tsunamis, floods, landslides, earthquakes, tornados, and wildfires are unexpected.
 These unknowns are not quantifiable or predictable, therefore cannot be minimized by precise or accurate measurements.
-The term ‘fuzziness’ describes this type of vagueness (Baloi 2012).
-Probability theory is the only effective and reliable method to model and forecast those random occurrences.
+The term ‘fuzziness’ describes this type of vagueness [Baloi 2012].
+Probability theory is the only effective and reliable method to model and forecast those types of occurrences.

-The presence of risks and uncertainties throughout a project schedule could result in severe delays, cost overruns and poor quality.
-Effective risk management procedures will enhance project performance (Nasirzadeh 2008).
-Risk analysis can be made by qualitative or quantitative methods.
+The presence of risk and uncertainty throughout a project schedule could result in severe delays, cost overruns and poor quality.
+Effective risk management procedures will enhance project performance [Nasirzadeh 2008].
+Risk analysis can be made through qualitative or quantitative methods.
 Qualitative analysis may include checklists and ranking, probability and impact, cause and effect diagrams, and flowcharts.
-Quantitative analysis techniques involve expected value tables, decision trees, fuzzy logic and portfolio theory.
-Since the combined effect of different risks can cause a cumulative impact or impact chain far exceeding that of the sum of each, employing a construction project process simulation model (CPPSM) may be necessary for complex and large-scale projects (Nasirzadeh 2008).
+Quantitative analysis techniques involve expected value tables, decision trees, fuzzy logic, and portfolio theory.
+Since the combined effect of different risks can cause a cumulative impact or impact chain far exceeding that of the sum of each, employing a construction project process simulation model (CPPSM) may be necessary for complex and large-scale projects [Nasirzadeh 2008].

 Design-build (DB) contracts continue to grow in popularity over traditional methods by offering a single point of responsibility for design and construction.
-Distribution of risk between owner and DB contractor varies with contract payment type.
+Distribution of risk between owner and DB contractor varies with contract payment type (see Fig 1).
 Risk analysis tools like Monte Carlo simulation can be used to evaluate project costs throughout project phases.
 DB projects are extremely risky for many contractors.
 Knowledge and experience are crucial to project success.
-Risk analysis and management should be utilized in determining bid price and during decision-making (Öztaş 2004).
+Risk analysis and management should be utilized in determining bid price and during decision-making [Öztaş 2004].
 In addition, comprehensive projects specifications must be made by the client, and they should refrain from excessive change orders.

 References